 Our School of Law has a reputation for high quality research and teaching.
 Whilst studying law and sociology at Royal Holloway you will explore the fundamental principles of justice, equity and equality within the framework of English and European law.
 You will also be introduced to the discipline of sociology and will review some of the key debates in sociology.
 This degree is for anyone looking to start a career in law, whether as a barrister or a solicitor, additionally for those who are interested in the legal system and the ways in which laws are made and upheld along with the study of sociology.
 You will be equipped with a wide range of transferable skills, including the opportunity to acquire research methods training, which are highly sought after by employers in a wide variety of fields.

-You will consider the different laws, which apply to different legal problems within the legal system.
+You will consider the laws which apply to a variety of legal problems within the legal system.
 This will enable to understand how the law regulates agreements between individuals and the relationship between the individual and the state.
 You can also consider the range of contemporary problems in society with a view to understanding how we understand society.
 In addition to acquiring invaluable legal skills in research and oral presentation, you can also acquire research methods training.
 You will also have the opportunity to choose from a range of subjects in fields such as family law, medical law, company law and international law along with sociology options in health and illness, youth in society, children society and risk and drug, crime and society.

 Our balanced approach to research and teaching guarantees high quality teaching from subject leaders, cutting edge materials and intellectually challenging debates.
 You will receive individual attention and flexibility to acquire expertise within a specialist field.

 The Solicitors Regulation Authority and Bar Standards Board recognises Royal Holloway as a qualifying law provider, so on successful completion of this course you will have fulfilled the academic stage of education and training for admittance as a solicitor.